 I bought this book to help me conquer my fear.
 I imagine most people new to programming dread hearing the letters TDD and BDD – because we’re far more interested in learning how to get things done, not learn how to test the stuff we’re doing on trying to get things done!
 So I thought, well I’m gonna have to jump in bed with this TDD devil to stop being so god damn scared every time it’s mentioned.
 So I did, and you should too.

 This is a great book, not only teaching you RSpec (and Cucumber) but because it also contains plenty of tips on good coding practices, as well as of course the fundamentals of TDD and BDD.
-After this book testing makes a whole lot more sense, and so is without reservation an essential purchase.
+After this book testing makes heaps more sense – and so for those of you interested in using RSpec in your apps, this book is without doubt an essential purchase – for everyone else, it is highly recommended.
 Get it from here.

 Step 14 – Rails 3 in Action